USS San Antonio: Criticism

-In response to these problems the Navy finally obtained approval to hire a sufficient number Supervisor of Shipbuilding officers in 2009.
+In response to these problems, the Navy finally obtained approval to hire a sufficient number supervisor of shipbuilding officers in 2009.

-In October 2010, the Department of Defense released a report outlining numerous engineering flaws in San Antonio.
-A top aide in the Department of Defense was quoted as saying that Northrop Grumman's ships are "not effective, suitable and not survivable in combat".
-The report also blamed Raytheon, a subcontractor providing fiber optics, electrical and anti-missile systems for San Antonio, for "persistent engineering deficiencies."
+In October 2010, the Department of Defense (DoD) released a report outlining numerous engineering flaws in San Antonio.
+A top aide in the DoD was quoted as saying that Northrop Grumman's ships are "not effective, suitable, and not survivable in combat".
+The report also blamed Raytheon, a subcontractor providing fiber optics, electrical, and antimissile systems for San Antonio, for "persistent engineering deficiencies."

 In April 2011 after nearly two years of constant repair work at various shipyards in Norfolk, Virginia, the Navy started an investigation into the constant mechanical and engineering issues with San Antonio.
-The executive director of the Regional Maintenance Activity (RMC), Thomas J. Murphy, managing the work was relieved and transferred, as were the senior Waterfront Operations personnel.
+The executive director of the regional maintenance activity, Thomas J. Murphy, managing the work was relieved and transferred, as were the senior waterfront operations personnel.
 The Navy said that two contractors, Earl Industries, the prime contractor, and Fairbanks Morse, the engine manufacturer, were unwilling or unable to provide complete documentation into what was fixed on the ship and how.
 As a result, the Navy suspended Norfolk Ship Support Activity's oversight authority.

 On 6 May 2011, the Navy canceled its maintenance contract with Earl Industries, citing, "improper work performed and concern regarding Earl Industries' quality assurance program and the company's ability to control the quality and documentation of work it performs."

 On 26 May 2011, after 10 days of sea trials, the ship's power plants were declared fit for duty.
 The ship completed the trials on 15 June 2011 and was scheduled for a short training deployment from July to August 2011.
-In July 2011 San Antonio's diesel engine's intercoolers were found to be mechanically deficient after the ship failed to gain full power causing the ship to return to be repaired.
+In July 2011, San Antonio's diesel engine's intercoolers were found to be mechanically deficient after the ship failed to gain full power, causing the ship to return to be repaired.
 The repairs also found deficiencies in work performed by Earl Industries.
 The repairs were completed on 3 August 2011.

-As of August 2011, the Navy now says that all problems with the ship's engines have been corrected including "foreign material exclusion plugs left in the drain piping system, use of incorrect material and improper installation and sealing of gaskets".
+As of August 2011, the Navy now said that all problems with the ship's engines have been corrected, including "foreign material exclusion plugs left in the drain piping system, use of incorrect material, and improper installation and sealing of gaskets".